Air Quality & Climate Change

 Will LTNs and Cycle Lanes improve air quality, stop climate change or save the planet?

-Hounslow Council are saying that it will.
+Hounslow Council are saying that they will.

 But the facts don’t.